Ericson2314/nix-rfcs/rfcs/0000-layer-nix.md

 ### Manual

-Each Nix should get its own manual.
-Of course the manuals can share sections, so we aren't duplicating work.

-Again, I think this will mostly involved good work we should do either way.
-The current manual I think jumps across layer of abstractions way to much.
+The current manual I believe jumps across layer of abstractions way to much.
 A so-layered manual would complement the "bottom up" approach of Nix pills:

  - The store-only Nix manual would lay out all the core concepts.
    We could even rewrite the earlier Nix pills to use the "JSON to drv" command we will likely need for the tests.
    While not very ergonomic, this Nix would be a crucial tool for anyone trying to deeply understand the foundation.

+ - The store+exprs Nix manual can spend some time introducing functional programming, laziness, in general.
+   `nix repl` and various debugging techniques should get lots of attention.

- - The flake-only Nix manual conversely would be *more free* to gloss over how things work underneath the hood, Focusing on idiomatic usage of Nix, and trying to get common problems done without needing to understand everything that's going on.
+ - The store+exprs+flakes Nix manual would be *more free* than to gloss over how things work underneath the hood, It could focusing on idiomatic usage of Nix, and trying to get common problems done without needing to understand everything that's going on.

-This

-# Examples and Interactions
-[examples-and-interactions]: #examples-and-interactions
+Based on the perennial feedback Nix threads on e.g. Hacker news receive, I think this would *hugely* popular.
+Some folks just try to do things, and then get hopefully confused.
+Other folks try to learn what's going, and find the details and core concepts maddeningly undocumented.
+The 3 manuals correspond to different learning styles, and a different familiarity with various things (sysadmin stuff vs functional programming, perhaps.)
+People will self-select, and end up a lot happier.

+## Security

+The daemon is a privileged process.
+Even if with upcoming changes it shouldn't need root, it does tasks like administrating OS sandboxes correctly.

-## Good tasks anyways!
+## Collaboration

-Lots of the stuff above I think is good work we should be doing anyways.
-If you believe this, then the "cost" of this RFC is a lot less.

-- `nix-daemon` will be a separate executable that only links the nix libraries it needs.
-  \[At this time, those libraries are `libnixutil`, `libnixstore`, and `libnixrust`, but this is subject to change.\]

-- `nix-daemon` should never need to understand the expression language and depend  `libnixexpr`.

-With flakes and other development, we are moving towards a more "batteries included" Nix command line.
-We don't want any of those features in the daemon, however, because the daemon is a special trusted process that we should strive to keep as simple as possible.
-\[This is comparable to a compilation pipeline, with a concise intermediate representation that nicer user-facing features "desugar" into.\]

-There are many things we could do about this, but I mainly want to establish some rough consensus around the problem while taking a small step to signal that consensus.
-Originally, each Nix command was its own executable, but then we combined them into one executable.
-I think this is fine for the main user-facing commands, but not good for the daemon.

-Finally, it's probably best not to give the daemon---a long lived process running with elevated privileges---access to tons of dead code.
-All of the other commands entry points and library functions they use, such as the Nix evaluator, are in the same process even though the daemon should never need to use them.
-C++ doesn't exactly prevent memory errors, and that dead code is just more fodder to be used in some low-level attack.
-There are other solutions to this in the long term, but this is the easiest solution in the short term.

-I certainly hope there are no interactions!
-One of the bad things we should seek to prevent with this is the daemon unintentionally growing dependencies on more of the code base.
+I am a big believer in there being social ramifications of layering.
+Specifically, with the layers of Nix taking more of an identity and *life* over their own, there is more chance to onboard people are who are interested in specific layers of the project.
+Layers allow more people to work in parallel, while at the same time setting clear boundaries on what each layer is *for*, and thus what sorts of project in scope and out of scope.

+Nix itself has long been far and away the least community-driven project in the NixOS ecosystem.
+As the beating heart of it all, I think that is to some degree inevitable.
+But, with layering I think will finally be able to broaden community involvement without Eelco feeling lake it's going off the rails.

+To repeat the big idea behind all of this, layering means factions don't need to fight to stay afloat, less confrontational factions makes for healthy pluralism, and healthy pluralism makes for wider collaboration.

 # Drawbacks
 [drawbacks]: #drawbacks